 Next, I create wireframes to visualize the possible user flow I have mapped out.
 Mocking up sketches allowed me to brainstorm how user-friendly the new features could be integrated within the design.
 Additionally, this helped me visualize new CTAs or other elements that could be designed to incorporate into Spotify's design systems to highlight the sound recognition tool.

 Next, I designed high-fidelity mockups of the Spotify app with the new feature.
 I wanted to map out the visual interface to be able to test the effectiveness of the visual hierarchy and flow of using the new feature.

 I explored two different ways to bring a visual components to the layout of the feed, while maximizing the amount of details included.
 Each way visually emphasized different aspects of the experience:

-Focus A: Designed the feature to be located with multiple areas of the app to be easy access to allow the user to tap and have quickly start their search.
-To be able to visually emphasize where on the site the user can click a button with displayed text or an icon that informs them to start the search.
+Focus A: I have incorporated the new feature to be located within multiple areas of the app.
+To have easy access to allow the user to tap and quickly start their search.

 Focus B: As the recognition tool becomes activated to calculate its results, it then highlighting the title and artist.
 Once finished, the user will land the detail page for more information based on their findings.